Contents

 Adding a URL source

-To add a URL source type:
+To add a video stream URL source type:

-- The configuration window will automatically open for the selected source type.
+- Expand the Source Type menu and select a URL source type.
+The configuration window will automatically open for the selected source type.

 - Enter the Stream URL of the video stream you want to assign to your source.

-- Enter a source description and click the green checkmark.
+- Enter a source name.

 - Click Save.